Brita vs. PUR — is your glass half empty or half full?

-If lead filtration is an important contaminant to address, I would recommend the faucet filters over the pitcher filters (unless you upgrade to the PUR Lead Reduction filter, as that is the only free-standing filter that is designed to tackle lead contaminants.
+If lead is an important contaminant to address, I would recommend the faucet filters over the pitcher filters (unless you upgrade to the PUR Lead Reduction filter or Brita Long Last filter).

 The Brita Faucet filter is available in both a chrome and white finish.